docugami/langchain-template-docugami-kg-rag/README.md

 export DOCUGAMI_API_KEY=...
 ```

+Finally, make sure that you run `poetry install --all-extras` (or select a specific set of extras, see pyproject.toml) to install dependencies.

 ### Process Documents in Docugami (before you use this template)

 Before you use this template, you must have some documents already processed in Docugami.
 Here's what you need to get started: